Rules of the Eurovision Song Contest: Reference group

 The reference group is the contest's executive committee and works on behalf of all participating broadcasters in the contest.
 The group of broadcast executives and producers from various EBU member organisations meets four to five times a year, and its role is to approve the development and format of the contest, secure financing, control the contest's branding, raise public awareness, and to oversee the yearly preparations of the contest with the host broadcaster.

-The composition of the group consists of a chairperson, three elected members from among the heads of delegations, the executive producer(s) of the upcoming contest as well as of the two previous contests, up to another two invited members with relevant competence and experience, and the contest's executive supervisor.
-Previously, the chairperson typically comes from a EBU member broadcaster which does not participate in the contest, though this has been abolished; the chairperson is currently elected from among all member broadcasters' personnel, with the chosen candidate going on to serve a two-year term.
+The composition of the group consists of a chairperson, three elected members from among the heads of delegations, the executive producer(s) of the upcoming contest as well as of the two previous contests, up to another two invited members with relevant competence and experience, and the executive producer on behalf of the EBU, which is separate from the executive producer(s) appointed by the host broadcaster.
+Previously, the chairperson typically comes from a EBU member broadcaster which does not participate in the contest, though this has been abolished; the chairperson is currently elected from among all member broadcasters' high-ranking personnel, with the chosen candidate going on to serve a two-year term.

 As of September 2025, the current membership of the reference group is as follows: